StefanRadu-ITSERVER/website/docs/csharp/strings/methods.md

 ---
-title: Methods
+title: String Methods
 ---

+# String Manipulation

-## String Manipulation
+## 15 String Methods Explained in under X minutes

 We are going to see some useful methods that can be used on `String` objects.
 To illustrate the methods, we can use this variable as our example: